MarinkoBa/AML/README.md

 # AML

 #### The goal is to build a binary/multi class classificator, which will be able to distinguish between COVID-19, Pneumonia and Normal classes of X-ray chest images.
 Due to the current COVID-19 situation the radiologists could need help while recognizing positive COVID-19 cases.

+#### Dataset
+For training of the network we used the Chest X-ray dataset from kaggle (https://www.kaggle.com/prashant268/chest-xray-covid19-pneumonia).
+Dataset is organized into 2 folders (train, test) and both train and test contain 3 subfolders (COVID19, PNEUMONIA, NORMAL).
+DataSet contains total 6432 x-ray images and test data have 20% of total images.

 #### Chest X Ray images data directory structure:
 	- data